Norovirus Vaccines

 Norovirus Vaccine Candidate Clinical Trials

-While vaccines against Human noroviruses (HuNoVs) disease are in demand, developing a broadly effective vaccine in 2024 remains difficult owing to the vast genetic and antigenic diversity of noroviruses, which have multiple co-circulated variants of different genotypes.
-As of January 17, 2025, the U.S. Food and Drug Administration (FDA), the European Medicines Agency (EMA), and the U.K. had not approved a norovirus vaccine, and the World Health Organization (WHO) has not pre-qualified any norovirus vaccine.
+While vaccines against Human noroviruses (HuNoVs) disease are in demand, developing a broadly effective vaccine in 2025 remains challenging owing to the vast genetic and antigenic diversity of noroviruses, which have multiple co-circulated variants of different genotypes.
+As of March 24, 2025, the U.S. Food and Drug Administration (FDA), the European Medicines Agency (EMA), and the U.K. had not approved a norovirus vaccine, and the World Health Organization (WHO) has not pre-qualified any norovirus vaccine.

 Norovirus Vaccine Candidates 2025